STROLL THE HISTORIC VILLAGE, ENJOY ART and MUSIC, EXPLORE UNIQUE SHOPS, and TAKE IN THE GLORIOUS VIEWS OF THE SHEEPSCOT RIVER!

 Art in Galleries

-Art in the Galleries There is always abundant and beautiful art, like the painting above, As Dusk Approaches by Paul Batch, and people who look, love, and sing!
+Art in the Galleries There is always abundant and beautiful art, like the painting above, In the Orchard by Leon Kroll.
+In August, artists were painting in the Village en plein air.

 Food Trucks in Wiscasset Village during WAW